There are countries and territories affected by cluster munitions in every region of the world.

 Some states are done destroying their stockpiles, and some States Parties are in the process of destroying their stocks as required by the Convention on Cluster Munitions.

-*Of this list, all are States Parties to the Convention, except Angola and Central African Republic that are signatories, and Argentina that is a non-signatory.
+* Of this list, all are States Parties to the Convention, except Central African Republic that is a signatory, and Argentina that is a non-signatory.

-States Parties to the Convention on Cluster Munitions that still possess stocks that they need to destroy: Bostwana, Bulgaria, Croatia, Cuba, Guinea, Guinea-Bissau, Peru, Slovakia, South Africa, Spain, Switzerland
+States Parties to the Convention on Cluster Munitions that still possess stocks that they need to destroy: Bostwana, Bulgaria, Croatia, Cuba, Guinea, Guinea-Bissau, Peru, Slovakia, Slovenia, South Africa, Spain, Switzerland.

-States that have signed but not yet ratified the Convention on Cluster Munitions, and that possess stockpiles: Indonesia, Nigeria
+States that have signed but not yet ratified the Convention on Cluster Munitions, and that possess stockpiles: Angola, Cyprus, Indonesia, Nigeria.